ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/architecture/archetypes/archetype_basics.markdown

 ![image](https://media.githubusercontent.com/media/zeroengineteam/ZeroFiles/master/doc_files/46844.png)

 This is because the properties such as `Transform.Translation`, `Transform.Rotation`, `Transform.Scale`, and `Area.Size` have the `LocalModificationOverride` attribute which prevents that property from normally interacting with archetype updates and reversion.
 A property with the `LocalModificationOverride` attribute will not be uploaded with other modifications when a modified instance is uploaded to the archetype.
 Overrridden properties will also not be modified when an instance is reverted to archetype.
-The `LocalModificationOverride` attribute can be applied to properties in custom Zilch components as well.
+The `LocalModificationOverride` attribute can be applied to properties in custom Nada components as well.

  ##  Component Modifications
 Adding, removing, or reordering a component to an Archetype instance modifies it from Archetype.